THE FIRES OF POMPEII

 "I am...Gracilis," the Doctor said uneasily.

-Rose searched her memory.
+Rose searched for a name.
 Vanessa.
 No, name wasn't really around in those days.
 These days.
 Fortuna.
 No, that was a goddess.
 She wasn't going down that path again.
 Oh, what was Gracilis' wife's name?
-Her memories fled as though startled as she grabbed for the memories of anything vaguely Roman, eventually an image of Russell Crowe in leather pushing itself on her.
+Her memories fled as though startled as she grabbed for anything vaguely Roman, and eventually an image of Russell Crowe in leather pushed itself on her.

 "Lucilla!"
 Rose pointed at the Doctor in triumph, finally remembering a name out of Gladiator, then span to face the man, dusting herself off.
 "I'm Lucilla," she rocked back and forth proudly.